CodeYourFuture/curriculum/content/js2/blocks/median/index.md

 +++
 title = '📊 Calculating the median'
 headless = true
-time = 30
+time = 20
 facilitation = false
 emoji= '🧩'
 [objectives]
 1='Describe how to calculate the median of a list in JavaScript'
 +++

-Let's consider a problem.
+Now we're familiar with arrays, let's define a new problem.

-We want to calculate the [median](https://www.bbc.co.uk/bitesize/guides/zwhgk2p/revision/2) value from a list of numbers.
+We want to calculate the [median](https://www.bbc.co.uk/bitesize/guides/zwhgk2p/revision/2) value from an array of numbers.

-_Given_ a list of numbers,
+_Given_ an array of numbers,
 _When_ we call `calculateMedian`
 _Then_ we get the median value